1 | What is this policy?

 We may very occasionally carry out analysis and further research on a small number of our customers and donors.
 This may include the appointment of an external party to undertake additional research based on information we currently hold, as well as from publicly available information such as the Charity Commission and Companies House, to better understand how we can evolve our future relationship with you.
 Any such arrangements will be subject to a formal contracted agreement between Hand Of and that external partner, and will protect the security of your data.

-By making a donation or purchasing or reserving a ticket, our legitimate interest allows Hand Of to analyse your personal data in the above ways.
-You can opt-out of your data being used for further analysis, with the aims of targeting communications with you appropriately, at any time, simply by contacting email@example.com
+By making a donation, reserving a ticket, or making a purchase, our legitimate interest allows Hand Of to analyse your personal data in the above ways.
+You can opt-out of your data being used for further analysis, with the aims of targeting communications with you appropriately, at any time, by contacting firstname.lastname@example.org.

 7 | Who we might share your information with